Spitzkoppe – the granite cathedrals of Namibia

 Warm clothes for the evening – desert nights can be cold, even in summer.

-Torch and spare batteries – if camping under the stars.
+Flashlight and spare batteries – if camping under the stars.

 Camera or smartphone with a wide-angle lens – every rock here is a masterpiece of nature.